-The Hong Kong-Singapore travel bubble means that the Lion City is preparing to reopen to Hong Kong travellers (click here for updates on the 2021 launch).
+The Hong Kong-Singapore travel bubble means that the Lion City is preparing to reopen to Hong Kong travellers (click here for updates on the launch on 26 May 2021).
 If you’re eager to take advantage of flying again, our itinerary for Singapore highlights how much there is to enjoy, whether you’re packing these recommendations into three days or a full week or more.

 Remember to book ahead for popular restaurants and attractions – and that offerings may change to reflect COVID-19 measures.
 Singapore bars are currently required to close at 11pm, with no alcohol consumption after 10.30pm.